FCC Rules, descriptions and definitions for the Amateur Radio Service, operator and station license responsibilities

 When may an amateur station transmit without identifying?

-This is a bit of a trick question; under ordinary circumstances you always need to identify your station whenever you transmit (once every 10 minutes and at the end of a conversation).
+Under ordinary circumstances you always need to identify your station whenever you transmit (once every 10 minutes and at the end of a conversation).

 However, an exception was made for remote controlling model craft where such identification might take valuable bandwidth needed to perform tasks such as keeping an airplane from crashing.